 In March, he said, "I will have the honor of taking Cuba," and weeks later he added, "Cuba is next, but pretend I didn’t say that."

-Although on March 13 he explicitly dismissed a direct military intervention by stating "that is not going to happen," the Pentagon's plans remain active.
+Although on March 13 he explicitly ruled out direct military intervention by saying "that's not going to happen," Pentagon plans remain active.

 What exactly happened in the voting?

-Democratic senators Tim Kaine (Virginia), Ruben Gallego (Arizona), and Adam Schiff (California) advocated for resolution S.J.
+Democratic Senators Tim Kaine (Virginia), Ruben Gallego (Arizona), and Adam Schiff (California) sponsored resolution S.J.
 Res.
 124, invoking the War Powers Act of 1973.

-They argued that the naval blockade already constitutes "hostilities" and that Congress must intervene before the situation escalates, as happened with the war against Iran, which has lasted nearly two months without a clear resolution.
+They argued that the naval blockade already constitutes "hostilities" and that Congress must intervene before the situation escalates, as happened with the war against Iran, which has been ongoing for nearly two months without a clear resolution.

 The Republicans blocked the debate with 51 votes.
 Only two senators from the party broke ranks: Susan Collins (Maine) and Rand Paul (Kentucky) voted with the Democrats.

-On the opposing side, Democrat John Fetterman (Pennsylvania) joined the Republicans to defeat the resolution, repeating the pattern he previously demonstrated in previous votes on Iran.
+On the contrary, Democrat John Fetterman (Pennsylvania) joined the Republicans to sink the resolution, repeating the pattern he previously demonstrated in previous votes on Iran.

-Can Trump order military action against Cuba after this outcome?
+Can Trump order a military action against Cuba after this result?

 Technically, yes.
-The War Powers Act of 1973 allows the president to deploy military forces for up to 60 days without Congressional authorization.
+The War Powers Act of 1973 allows the president to deploy military forces for up to 60 days without Congressional approval.

 Only after that deadline would legislative approval be needed, or the troops would have to be withdrawn.
-With the resolution defeated, there is no immediate legal restraint.
+With the resolution defeated, there is no immediate legal constraint.

-The Pentagon has accelerated military contingency plans regarding Cuba, although the Department of Defense has refrained from confirming it publicly.
+The Pentagon has accelerated military contingency plans regarding Cuba, although the Department of Defense has refrained from publicly confirming this.

-For his part, Miguel Díaz-Canel warned in an interview with Newsweek that Cuba would respond with a "guerrilla campaign or people's war in the event of an attack, causing immense losses for both nations."
+For his part, Miguel Díaz-Canel warned in an interview with Newsweek that Cuba would respond with a "guerrilla campaign or a war of the entire people in the event of an attack, causing immense losses for both nations."

-Democrats have made it clear that they will continue to push for these types of votes even without the majority to win them, with the goal of forcing Republicans to take a public stance leading up to the midterm elections.
+Democrats have made it clear that they will continue to push for these types of votes even if they do not have the majority to win them, with the aim of forcing Republicans to take a public stance ahead of the midterm elections.

-The minority leader Chuck Schumer warned: "Republicans must take action to address an imminent catastrophe in Cuba before it worsens further, as they should have done with Trump’s war in Iran."
+The minority leader Chuck Schumer warned: "Republicans need to act ahead of an impending catastrophe in Cuba before it worsens, as they should have done with Trump's war in Iran."

-For now, the war with Iran keeps Cuba on the back burner, and Trump even allowed a Russian tanker to dock on the island in March for "humanitarian reasons," suggesting that any military escalation is not imminent, but it is also not ruled out.
+For now, the war with Iran has kept Cuba in the background, and Trump even allowed a Russian tanker to dock on the island in March for "humanitarian reasons," suggesting that any military escalation is not imminent, but it is also not off the table.

 Filed under: